trishasingh/land-cover-change/README.md

   * [Only do this if more than 2 classes] Reclassify again to make boolean mask.
 Grid -> Tools -> Reclassify Grid Values tool to make everything greater than or equal to 1 into 1 (Thus clouds become 0).
 (L9c_MaskInRasterAndVector)
   * Convert SAGA grid to polygon to use in QGIS.
 Shapes -> Grid Tools -> Vectorizing Grid Classes.

-## Step 5: Create Training Areas for Supervised Classification
+## Create Training Areas for Supervised Classification
 * Can do this in QGIS.
 * Load mask into Q and export biggest polygon as kml to view in Google Earth.
 * Make polygons for training classes. ( L9d_DigitizeTrainingAreas)